Mourners gather for Grenfell memorial six months after tragedy

-London (CNN)The victims of the Grenfell fire were remembered Thursday at a memorial service in St Paul's Cathedral in London, which was attended by their families and friends.
+London (CNN)Family, friends and survivors on Thursday joined others remembering the victims of the Grenfell fire at a memorial service at St. Paul's Cathedral in London.

-Seventy-one people were killed when a blaze engulfed a residential tower block in North Kensington, west London on June 14.
+Seventy-one people were killed when a blaze engulfed a residential tower block in North Kensington, west London, on June 14.

 The ceremony, six months on from the fire, was attended by Prime Minister Theresa May, the Prince of Wales, Duchess of Cornwall, Duke and Duchess of Cambridge and Prince Harry.
 It lasted just over an hour.